NVIDIA/NeMo-Aligner/docs/user-guide/DPO.rst

 Helpfully, TransformerEngine exposes a flag to set if you want to guarantee deterministic training runs:

 .. code-block:: bash

    export NVTE_ALLOW_NONDETERMINISTIC_ALGO=0

 Instruction Following Taught by Supervised Fine-Tuning (SFT)
 ############################################################
 For best DPO training performance, it is recommended to start with a supervised fine tuned model rather than the base model.
-For a full guide on how to perform SFT on a megatron GPT model, please refer to the `SFT section for RLHF <https://gitlab-master.nvidia.com/dl/JoC/NeMo-Aligner/-/blob/geshen/main_test_docs/docs/user-guide/RLHF.rst#Instruction_Following_Taught_by_Supervised_Fine-Tuning_(SFT)>`__
+For a full guide on how to perform SFT on a megatron GPT model, please refer to the :ref:`SFT guide in RLHF <sft>`

 DPO Model Training
 #####################